 This course is designed to guide students in developing doctoral level research and writing dissertation.
 Students will develop abilities to write dissertation doing research and organize ideas and paragraphs.
 They also will develop ministry projects by selecting the topic, formulating research problems and hypothesis, and utilizing the research method.
 They will be prepared for a comprehensive work of writing dissertation.

 RES 870 D.Min.
-Dissertation
+Project

-This course is designed to write dissertation.
+This course is designed to write an applied research project.